Punctuation is all about meaning, this also holds true when talking about today’s topic: ‘Comma before rather.’

 This is a sinister invitation with cannibalistic undertones.
 What kind of monster are you?

-Anyway, seeing as punctuation is all about meaning, it should come as no surprise to learn that when words have different meanings, their punctuation differs accordingly.
+Anyway, punctuation is all about meaning, so it’s no surprise that when words have different meanings, their punctuation also differs accordingly.

 A perfect case in point is the word “rather.”

-It can have different meanings, make up different parts of speech, and come at different locations within a sentence, all of which make the surrounding punctuation a bit tricky.
+It can have various meanings, function as different parts of speech, and appear in different locations within a sentence.
+All of these factors contribute to the surrounding punctuation being a bit tricky.

 The many faces of “rather”

 According to the Macmillan Dictionary, “rather” has several definitions, each making up its own part of speech.

 ”Rather” as an adverb that modifies other words